brnhaze/SQL_Project/README.md

 - analytics.csv
   - analytics.csv file was too large
     - Could not push to github
-    - please use script to create columns: nalytics_too_big_script.sql if needed
+    - please use script to create columns: nalytics_too_big_script.sql if needed or download dB files (see above)
 - products.csv
 - sales_by_sky.csv
 - sales_report.csv